awesomeyo/wms/README.md

 node server.js

-I've include the postman collection file in this repo:
+Postman collection file is inlcluded in this repo:
 WMS.postman_collection.json

 Backend app that exposes endpoints API for managing inventory with these nine (9) functionality: